RunJiaJi/MagCluster/README.md

 optional arguments:
   -h, --help            show this help message and exit -l CONTIGLENGTH, --contiglength CONTIGLENGTH
-                        The minimum size of a contig for screening (default '2,000 bp') -w WINDOWSIZE, --windowsize WINDOWSIZE
+                        The minimum length of contigs to be considered (default '2,000 bp') -w WINDOWSIZE, --windowsize WINDOWSIZE
                         The length of MGCs screening window (default '10,000 bp') -th THRESHOLD, --threshold THRESHOLD